 Sharing our mission to educate women about foot health, London based podiatrist Dina Gohil, founder of DG Podiatrist, shares our mission to educate women on having healthy feet.
 We sat down with Dina for a Q&A with a podiatrist, to encourage women to get talking about feet.

 Everybody has a favourite pair of shoes

 It’s not a secret anymore, right?
 Most women have bunches of shoes that never see the light of day.
 Whether they’re too tight, they’re the wrong fit, they’re impossible to wear every day, we all have our excuses.
 So, what is the trick to finding comfortable shoes?
 First of all, our shoes are handcrafted with comfort in mind.
 Including premium features such as;

 - A heel grip that prevents rubbing and blisters

 - Optional arch support, to distribute your weight, relieving pressure

-It’s unsurprising Dina lives in trainers.
-Before, we mentioned Dina is a highly qualified podiatrist, running her own sleek and stylish practice in West London.
 During the day, Dina offers consultations and treatment for nail and foot care.
-For professional women, wearing heels all day are a no-go.
+For professional women, wearing heels all day is a no-go.
 However, most of the time, it is not the style of the shoe causing you pain, it’s the fit.

 Just like Dina, we want to remove the stigma around talking about feet.
 Women should be feeling confident head to toe- in the workplace, nights out, big occasions- and their foot health and shoe shouldn’t get in the way of that.